veerrajukakarla434/Session2-Vkakarla-SpringBoot-DemoApplication/ReadMe.md

   * By providing or avoiding these things, Spring Boot Framework reduces Development time, Developer Effort and increases productivity.
   * It provides Embedded HTTP servers like Tomcat, Jetty etc. to develop and test our web applications very easily.
   * It provides lots of plugins to work with embedded and in-memory Databases very easily.

+* Spring based applications have a lot of configuration.
+* When we use Spring MVC, we need to configure component scan, dispatcher servlet, a view resolver, web jars(for delivering static content) among other things.

 * **Spring Based Configurations :**
 * **Web.xml :**